uebling/Foobar/Level 2/readme.md

 ## Problem 2
-Get the shortest number of jumps on an 8x8 chessboard for a knight to reach field b from field a.
+Get the shortest number of jumps on an 8x8 chessboard for a **knight** to reach field **dest** from field **src**.
 The 2 fields are given as single integers from 0 to 63, not as x-y coordinates.
 I first create three helper functions:
-1. One to get the (x,y) coordinates from the number, because I prefer to thnik in terms of them rather than treating the board as a 1d list.
+1. One to get the (x,y) coordinates from the number, because I prefer to think in terms of them rather than treating the board as a 1d list.
 2. Another one to transform it back.
 3. A function that returns a list of all reachable target fields from an input field.
 I have to take into account the boundaries of the field of course.